 A 4-Day Sample Itinerary

 Day 1: Arrive at Terra Luz.
-Unpack.
-Grocery run.
-Afternoon pool.
-Dinner: grill at the house or order local.
+Unpack, grocery run, afternoon pool.
+Dinner at the house or order local.

 Day 2: Sunrise hike in Joshua Tree (Cholla Cactus Garden or Skull Rock).
 Date shake at Shields Date Garden.
 Afternoon pool and nap.
 Evening dinner in La Quinta.

-Day 3: Morning coffee at Everbloom, La Quinta Farmers Market if it's Sunday.
+Day 3: Morning coffee at Everbloom.
 Drive to Palm Springs for the Art Museum or Aerial Tramway.
 Brunch at Cheeky's.
-Evening back at Terra Luz: grill, fire pit, hot tub.
+Evening back at Terra Luz: grill out on the terracotta patio, close out the night in the pool.

 Day 4: Sleep in.
 Lazy breakfast at the house.
 Pool float marathon.
 One last swim.
 Pack.
 (Or stay another night.
 We won't judge.)